'A Prolific Nation'

 The economic impact of this fragmentation of land ownership was, of course, stagnation.
 Before the First World War, Romania was a big exporter of grain.
 After the agrarian reforms of 1918–1922, which broke up large estates and gave the land to hundreds of thousands of poor peasants, output plummeted.

 The sale of agricultural land, both for the owners and for the would-be buyers, is a torturous affair.
 Deeds of ownership are rarely formalised before a public notary.
 Instead, they remain as hand scribbled notes passed down the generations.
-Villagers are reluctant to visit the notary to formalise the title deeds because the moment a notary is involved, ownership can turn into a costly fiscal matter.
-If eventually the property is sold, it is because the buyer has offered to pay all the back taxes and penalties accumulated by the sellers over many years.
+These hand contracts are recognised by the local townhall, which collects taxes on them.
+But villagers are reluctant to formalise their title deeds because it is such a laborious matter and can cost more than the land itself is worth.
+If eventually the property is sold before a notary, it is usually because the buyer has offered to pay all the back taxes and penalties accumulated by the sellers over many years.
 In exchange for settlement of the debts on the property, a notary provides the owners with clear deeds, which they can then sell.

 An acquaintance had decided to buy some land from a certain Victor and his six siblings.
 He described what followed in glorious, gruesome detail.

 "I managed to find Victor sober one morning in his two roomed brick house.
 His love of the hard stuff may be forgiven: He shares his little home with his wife, his son and his son’s wife and their new born baby girl, and his daughter, her husband and their new born baby boy.
 Both young fathers are away most of the year in Germany.

 I suggested that we might be interested in a small plot of land, barely more than two hectares.
 He said he must talk to his sister who lives in a nearby town.
 He talked to her and it seemed promising as she had all the ‘paperwork’.
 So Victor and I drove into town to meet his sister, Tanti Brandusa.